- Real Estate

 The Foggy Bottom-GWU Metro station, located on the blue and orange lines, is a short 15-minute walk from Georgetown.
 The Rosslyn, Virginia station, located on the blue and orange lines, is a short walk across the Key Bridge to Georgetown.
 Metro riders can also access Georgetown via the DC Circulator bus from the Rosslyn and Dupont Circle Metro stations.
 For more information, including a map and trip planning feature, visit www.wmata.com.

-In addition to numerous public bike racks located throughout the commercial district and a bike repair fixit station on 34th and Water Streets, Capital Bikeshare has seven stations in Georgetown.
+In addition to numerous public bike racks located throughout the commercial district and a bike repair fixit station on 34th and Water Streets, Capital Bikeshare has eight stations in Georgetown.
 The program allows users to check out and return bikes from any of the 368 stations located throughout Washington, D.C., Maryland and Virginia.
-The Georgetown bikeshare stations are located at K Street and 30th Street at the Washington Harbour; at 34th Street and Water Street; at Wisconsin Avenue and O Street; at 37th Street and O Street (Georgetown University); at Pennsylvania Avenue and 28th Street; at the 1000 block of Wisconsin Avenue (Grace Street); and at Wisconsin Avenue and 34th Street.
+The Georgetown bikeshare stations are located at M & Potomac Streets; at K Street and 30th Street at the Washington Harbour; at 31st & K Streets; at 34th and Water Streets; at Wisconsin Avenue and O Street; at 37th Street and O Street (Georgetown University); at Pennsylvania Avenue and 28th Street; at the 1000 block of Wisconsin Avenue (Grace Street).
 Daily memberships are available for $8, 3-day for $17, monthly memberships are $28, and annual memberships are $85.
 Capital Bikeshare is also offering a $2 single-trip fare during SafeTrack.
 For more about the program, visit www.capitalbikeshare.com.

 The Washington by Water Monuments Cruise also connects Alexandria’s historic waterfront to Georgetown’s.
 Service is offered from Georgetown’s Washington Harbour as well as the Alexandria City Marina.
 For schedules and ticketing information please click here.